AppGharage/Curriculum/docs/backend/README.md

 ## Pick a Language

 ::: tip
-There a couple of Backend languages you can learn.
-You are to choose a language that suits what you seek to archieve.
-Some of these languages are: Ruby, NodeJs, Python and PHP 7.
+There a couple of widely used Backend languages you may choose to learn.
+It's advisable to pick one and master it as languages are just tools to solve a probelm.
+Some of these languages are: Ruby, NodeJs, Python and PHP.

-  **NB**
-    Do not choose a language based on it's hype.
 :::

 * **Resources**